 - 1 box of macaroni

 - 2 eggs

 - 1/2 cup of mayonnaise

 - 2 tablespoons of ketchup

-In a bowl, mix the fried onions, eggs, evaporated milk, mayo, ketchup, mozzarella cheese and capers.
+In a bowl, eggs, evaporated milk, mayo, ketchup and cheese.

-Rinse the macaroni off with cold water.
 Mix the above ingredients in with the macaroni.
-Add more mozzarella and fried onions to the top.
+Add more cheddar cheese to the top.
 Bake for 30 minutes.
-Enjoy my totally altered, but good Haitian macaroni gratinen.

 I was asked to be a guest writer on Brand-Haiti.org.
 Check out my exclusive blog post - www.Brand-Haiti.org - about how I got to meet President Martelly!

 BrandHaiti is a global student led non-profit business marketing organization that re-brands Haiti’s negative image through highlighting the country’s strengths and comparative advantages to foster pro-Haitian business investment and revitalize a non-exploitative economy.

 Today I was featured in ManManPemba.com, a blog about food, nightlife, events and shopping in Haiti!
 MMPB : Hi Diana, can you present yourself to the readers of the Pemba City Blog and share with us what made you participate to the contest organized by Minstry of Tourism ?